-Employees are extremely well valued and many of the key personnel are developed from within.
+Our employees are extremely well valued and many of the key personnel are developed from within.
 As a testament to our unmatched employee relations, the average service for all Rodon employees is 15 years, with many employees serving in excess of 25 years.
-We place a very strong emphasis on employee safety, providing ongoing safety training as part of the well-lit, clean and safe environment.
 A family-owned company since 1956, our success has been achieved through the superb performance of dedicated employees, innovative ideas and laser-like focus on precision and quality.
 A gem of American manufacturing - Rodon is a great place to work.

 We offer competitive wages and comprehensive, high quality benefits including an option among affordable medical plans and open choice dental plans, life, disability and accidental death insurance, 401(k), 10 paid holidays and paid vacation.

 It is the policy of Rodon Limited Partnership to provide equal employment opportunity (EEO) to all persons regardless of race, color, sex, religion, national origin, disability, age, veteran status, and genetics.
 Business activities, such as hiring, promotion, and compensation of employees are conducted without regard to these or any other status or condition protected by law.
 To learn more about your EEO rights, please read EEO is the Law.
 We are an E-Verify employer.
 To read the notices in English or Spanish, click here.

 Resumes will only be accepted for open positions.
 Unsolicited resumes will not be accepted.

 Current Opportunities: Robotics Technician Level 1

 We currently have an opening for a Robotics Technician Level 1.
 Please submit resume and cover letter to email@example.com.
 To be considered, you must reference “Robotics Technician Level I.” Qualified Candidates will receive immediate consideration.

 Reports To: Sr. Vice President of Manufacturing